Mean vs. Median

 Standard Deviation

-The standard deviation can be thought of measuring how far the data values lie from the mean.
+The standard deviation can be thought of measuring how far the data values are spread from the mean.

 Let there be a random variable with mean value $\mu$